Beans and Greens Soup – a great winter soup featuring dried great northern beans and turnip greens. Economical and

 Place the dried beans in a large soup pot or Dutch oven and add enough water to come at least 2” above the top of the beans.
 Bring the beans to a rolling boil over high heat.
 Remove the pot from the heat and let it sit for one hour.
 Do not drain.

 After an hour, place the beans and water back over high heat.
 Add the red onion, celery, garlic, herbs, pepper, ham, turnip greens, and red pepper to the pot and bring everything to a boil.

 I used a tablespoon of herbes de Provence in my recipe because I just love that combination.
 It gives my soup just a little French flair.
 (Then, of course, the Southerner in me comes out and I pour in a whole bag full of turnip greens.)

 I used a half pound of diced ham available in the meat market at my grocery store.
-You could also purchase a ham steak and cut into dice.
+You could also purchase a ham steak and cut it into dice.
 Or, if you have leftover ham, this would be a great way to use it!

 I also used a bag of the washed, cut turnip greens that are so convenient.
 Why not take some help from the grocery store once in a while, huh?
 They’re not much more expensive than the whole, fresh ones and a whole heck of a lot easier.

 With all the ingredients in the pot, bring the soup to a boil.
 Then reduce the heat to a steady simmer, not too low, and cook, covered, for an additional hour or until the beans are tender.
 Add the salt and flavoring packet near the end of the cooking time.

 Ladle the soup into individual serving bowls.
 Top each serving with diced fresh tomato and green onion.